remotestorage/armadietto/notes/modular-server.md

 Another approach is setting up a reverse proxy on your development machine.
 There are other solutions, as well, to setting up a local origin that your browser will accept as secure.

+We recommend that you set `folder_items_contain_type` (in the config file) to `true`, as many remoteStorage clients depend on the `Content-Type`.
+However, to obtain this from the S3 store, the server must make extra requests to and create extra entries in S3.
+If you are serving many clients on a server or S3 implementation with limited resources, you can set this to false.

 ## Use